White House races to contain virus in its ranks

 WASHINGTON – The Trump administration is racing to contain an outbreak of the coronavirus inside the White House as some senior officials believe that the disease is already spreading rapidly through the warren of cramped offices that make up the three floors of the West Wing.

+Vice President Mike Pence was self-isolating Sunday, joining three of the nation's top scientists in taking protective steps after possible exposure.

-Three top officials leading the government’s coronavirus response have begun two weeks of self-quarantine after two members of the White House staff — one of President Donald Trump’s personal valets and Katie Miller, the spokeswoman for Vice President Mike Pence — tested positive.
+Those three officials who are leading the government's coronavirus response have begun two weeks of self-quarantine after two members of the White House staff — one of President Donald Trump's personal valets and Katie Miller, the spokeswoman for Pence — tested positive.
 But others who came into contact with Miller and the valet are continuing to report to work at the White House.

+An administration official said Pence was voluntarily keeping his distance from other people, in line with guidance from the Centers for Disease Control and Prevention, the Associated Press reported.
+He has repeatedly tested negative for COVID-19 since his exposure but is following the advice of medical officials.

 "It is scary to go to work," Kevin Hassett, a top economic adviser to the president, said on CBS' "Face the Nation" program Sunday.
 Hassett said he wore a mask at times at the White House but conceded that "I think that I'd be a lot safer if I was sitting at home than I would be going to the West Wing."